carlocorradini/reCluster/docs/installation.md

      --overwrite
    ```

-1. Place all files and directories on a flash drive
+1. Copy all files and directories on a flash drive

 1. Install [Alpine Linux](../distributions/alpine/) distribution